Freight Shipping from Riverside to Salt Lake City

 How much does it cost to ship freight from Riverside to Salt Lake City?

-Full truckload (FTL) rates from Riverside, CA to Salt Lake City, UT currently range from $1,563-$1,927 for a standard dry van load over the 727-mile route.
+Full truckload (FTL) rates from Riverside, CA to Salt Lake City, UT currently range $1,563-$1,927 (roughly $2.16-$2.65 per mile over 727 miles).
 LTL shipments typically cost $600-$1,018 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Riverside to Salt Lake City?